SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Teleste_AC8710_SNMP.md

 uid: Connector_help_Teleste_AC8710_SNMP
 ---

-# Teleste AC7810 SNMP
+# Teleste AC8710 SNMP

 The AC8710 SNMP is a dual active output node with optical upstream segmentation.
-It offers a high output level (Umax 112 QAM/113.0 dBæV) and supports 1.2 GHz downstream and up to 204 MHz upstream frequencies.
+It offers a high output level (Umax 112 QAM/113.0 dBµV) and supports 1.2 GHz downstream and up to 204 MHz upstream frequencies.

 This connector uses an SNMP connection to poll data from the AC8710 device.